LimeBlogs/Salias/README.md

 # Salias
-A easily installation script for SillyTavern
+A easy installation script for SillyTavern

 ---